msalehisedeh/wizard-query/README.md

 Have you ever been in need of accessing data deeply nested in multitude of files?
 Have you thought of a tool that can help you dig deep in a chain of files to find what you are looking for?
 This wizard allows you to just do that.

 You can use this wizard to discover content or call the WizardQueryService through provided methods to have your application access and use data in the most efficient way.
 The wizard will automatically parse the target URL into JSON no matter what the target content is.
-The target could have extension (XML, HTML, JSON, ...) externsion or no extension at all.
+The target could have (XML, HTML, JSON, ...) externsion or no extension at all.
 You can fetch content of a remote file or a site.
-To do so, begin with blank `''` as a JSON path of the root site page. this will reveal every node in object hierarchy of the target. look at the content and if you find something you want to get all the times, use its JSON path in your fixed query. if the target node value is pointing to another file, use a join query for the JSON path that resulted the target node with a blank `''` JSON path for it to discover its content and repeat the steps you have followed to find the content you are looking for deeply nested in multitude of files.
+To do so, begin with blank `''` as a JSON path of the root page.
+This will reveal every node in object hierarchy of the target.
+Look at the content and if you find something you want to get all the times, use its JSON path in your fixed query.
+If the target node value is pointing to another file, use a join query for the JSON path that resulted the target node with a blank `''` JSON path for it to discover its content and repeat the steps you have followed to find the content you are looking for deeply nested in multitude of files.

+**I appreciate comments and ideas to make this tool versatile.**

 [Live Demo](https://wizard-query.stackblitz.io) | [Source code](https://github.com/msalehisedeh/wizard-query/tree/master/src/app) | [Comments/Requests](https://github.com/msalehisedeh/wizard-query/issues)